PeterCamilleri/fibonacci_rng/README.md

 * depth: value -- an integer value between 2 and 256.
 Defaults to 8.
 * seed: value -- a number or string or other object that has a repeatable value and responds to the to_s method.
 Defaults to a value derived from system entropy.
+* init: value -- the number of initial training cycles used to seed the generator.
+The allowed range is 1 to 1,000,000.
+By default the init value is 32*depth+768.
+This setting is only available with keyword arguments.

 The following are examples of constructors with keyword arguments.